China–Czech Republic relations: 1989–present

 In January 2020 the Chinese ambassador sent a letter to the Czech President protesting the impending trip to Taiwan of Jaroslav Kubera, Speaker of the Senate, as a violation of the one China policy.
 The futures of Škoda, the Home Credit Group and Klaviry Petrof were threatened if the visit went forward.
 The visit never took place due to Kubera's death.
 In March 2020 Czech Prime Minister Andrej Babiš demanded China replace its ambassador for the threatening letter.

 In August 2020, Miloš Vystrčil, president of the Senate of the Czech Republic, led a 90-member delegation to Taiwan.
 In response, China's Foreign Ministry spokesman called it a "despicable act" and a Chinese diplomat threatened that Vystrčil would "pay a heavy price".

 In June 2021, the Czech Senate unanimously passed a motion condemning China's human rights abuses against the Uyghurs as both genocide and crimes against humanity.

 In 2021, Czech Minister of Foreign Affairs Jan Lipavský was targeted in a Chinese cyberespionage campaign by the Ministry of State Security's APT31 group.
 In response, Lipavský stated "[t]his just proves the assessment in our Security Strategy, which states that the rising assertiveness of China is a systemic challenge that needs to be dealt with in coordination with our trans-Atlantic allies."

 In March 2024, during a visit by Taiwanese vice-president Hsiao Bi-khim to Prague, Chinese diplomats attempted to stage a car collision to "demonstratively confront" Hsiao, according Czech Military Intelligence.

 In May 2025, the Czech Ministry of Foreign Affairs stated that its communication system was targeted by APT31, saying that "[s]uch behavior undermines the credibility of the People’s Republic of China and contradicts its public declarations."
 The European Union and NATO expressed solidarity with the Czech Republic, condemning the cyberattack as a violation of international norms and urging China to prevent such malicious activities.
 In August 2025, China announced that it suspended all ties with Petr Pavel after he met with the 14th Dalai Lama.
+In January 2026, Czech authorities arrested the Prague correspondent for Guangming Daily on suspicion of espionage.
+The Chinese national had been under investigation for two years for attempting to gathering kompromat to blackmail Czech politicians.
+In April 2026, China banned the export of dual use items to four Czech companies, including Excalibur Army, citing the country's past arms sales to Taiwan.